djplaner/memex/share/blog/2023/conceptualising-educational-design.md

 | *Adapting, the adaptation to include gather, weave & augment* |

 Link this to
+- and also the idea of the typology of scale idea
 - Ahn et al (2019) - design in context
 - Ellis & Goodyear (2019) - "research practice partnership" stuff